 The exercise price for ESOP is equal to the volume weighted average of BPI share price for the 30-trading days immediately prior to the grant date.
-As of December 31, 2020, the weighted average fair value of options granted determined using the Black-Scholes valuation model was P5.79, P6.54, and P7.79 for the ESOP granted on 2019, 2018 and 2017, respectively.
+The weighted average fair value of options granted determined using the Black-Scholes valuation model was P19.04 and P6.50 for the options granted in December 2019 and 2018, respectively.